Limited Submission Opportunities

 Unless specified in the InfoReady application, there is no format required for your project description.
 The text should be in a legible font and the content should be applicable to the goal of the LSO.
 Use your best judgement.
 The Project Description is very brief, and references should be included only when necessary.
 If you do include references, they should be included in the page limit.

 Reviewers’ comments are made available to the applicants when possible.
 If you apply via InfoReady, they will be sent to you through the system after the competition has completed.
 If you applied for a joint VU-VUMC LSO through LSO@vanderbilt.edu, reviewers’ comments will be sent through email along with the results of the competition.

-For federal opportunities, depending on the available resources and the needs of the candidate, RDS can provide additional proposal development support ranging from proposal coordination and project management to critical review and content development.
-The Office of Corporate and Foundation Relations will work with selected candidates to prepare final proposals submitted to Foundations.
+For federal and foundation opportunities, depending on the available resources and the needs of the candidate, RDS can provide additional proposal development support ranging from proposal coordination and project management to critical review and content development.

-Vanderbilt University has purchased a membership to Sponsored Program Information Network (Spin), a database of public and private sources for research funding.
+Vanderbilt University has purchased a membership to Sponsored Program Information Network (SPIN) and to GrantForward, two databases of public and private sources for research funding.
 Faculty, staff, researchers and graduate students can find funding opportunities from corporations, foundations, and other charitable organizations, as well as federal, state, and local government entities.